 What is security control?

-Security control is a parameter and action that an organisation executes to protect data and sensitive information from invasion and various cyber-attacks and reduce and mitigate existing security risks or threats on critical assets (i.e., data, system, network or cloud risks).
+Security control is an organisation’s parameter and action to protect data and sensitive information from invasion and various cyber-attacks and reduce and mitigate existing security risks or threats on critical assets (i.e., data, system, network or cloud risks).

 Antivirus software, Host-based IDS, SIEM solutions, hardware or software firewalls, surveillance systems, security guards, smart door locks, CASB security for the cloud, are some of the significant examples of security controls.